jacobdensford/jacobdensford.com/fell/full-game.md

 #### Damage

 Typically, use the damage die as the steel die.
+Sometimes, step the die one down if it feels like too much.
+If the damage would be significantly more than a d12, roll twice and take the higher result.

 # Bestiary